-Alex Ranarivelo - a prolific, visual, and collaborative storyteller - has directed four feature films for ESX Entertainment* since June, 2014 ("The Dog Lover", "American Wrestler", "Running Wild" & "Pray for Rain").
+A prolific, visual, and collaborative storyteller - has directed six feature films for ESX Entertainment* since June, 2014 ("The Dog Lover", "American Wrestler", "Running Wild”, "Pray for Rain”, “Dirt” & “Ride”).
 He graduated at the top of his class with a B.F.A in film production from Art Center College of Design.
 His thesis film was a 35mm short film about street racing called "The Last Race", based on his experiences as a street-racer.

-After college he continued to develop his writing and directing skills with 5 more short films in different genres, each playing in festivals and winning multiple awards.
 He made his feature debut with a rough-and-tumble romantic comedy from a guy’s perspective: "Alpha Males Experiment" (aka "Knuckle Draggers").
 It played at multiple festivals and placed in Best of Fest’s top 10 Comedies of the year.
 In 2010, Alex’s script “The Girl With No Name” won the GRAND PRIZE at the Slamdance Film Festival Screenwriting Competition and was subsequently optioned by Co-Op Entertainment.
-The script also placed in the top 35 out of 3500 scripts in Final Draft’s Big Break Competition.

 Alex went back to his street-racing roots for his second feature "Born To Race", a teen action film centered around a father/son story.
 He co-wrote the script and was hired to direct it.
 Born To Race was a hit domestically and internationally in the home video market.
 A rip of the movie showed up on YouTube and got over 7 MILLION VIEWS before being taken down.
 Alex also directed the sequel, "Born To Race: Fast Track", starring Brett Davern and Beau Mirchoff of MTV's “Awkward."